$Z$-critical connections and Bridgeland stability conditions: Existence of -critical connections on -stable bundles

 \begin{theorem} Suppose $E$ is a is asymptotically $Z$-stable and sufficiently smooth.
 Then for all $k\gg 0$, $E$ admits a $Z_k$-critical connection. \end{theorem}

 The uniform boundedness will be an obvious consequence of the proof.
 The strategy is as follows.
 By \cref{cor:polystabledegen}, our asymptotically $Z$-stable bundle $E$ admits a slope polystable degeneration to $\Gr(E)$, its associated graded object, which is a vector bundle by our assumption of sufficient smoothness.
-Since $\Gr(E)$ is a direct sum of stable bundles of the same slope, it admits a Hermite--Einstein metric \cite{donaldson1985anti, uhlenbeck1986existence}.
-Using this metric, we will first construct approximate solutions to the $Z_k$-critical equation for $k\gg 0$, and will then employ perturbation techniques which will allow us to produce a genuine solution to the $Z_k$-critical equation.
-We follow an analogous strategy to work of the third author and Tipler \cite{sektnan2020hermitian}, where solutions to the Hermite--Einstein equation are constructed on the total space of holomorphic submersions, provided the bundle is the pullback of a Hermite--Einstein bundle from the base of the submersion; we emphasise that in that situation the \emph{manifold} is changing, but the \emph{equation} is fixed.
-In our situation we are fixing the manifold and varying the equation; this leads to the numerous differences in the geometry and analysis involved in proving the two results.
+Since $\Gr(E)$ is a direct sum of stable bundles of the same slope, it admits a Hermitian Yang--Mills connection \cite{donaldson1985anti, uhlenbeck1986existence}.
+Our goal is to perturb this connections to $Z_k$-critical connections on $E$ for $k \gg 0$, and the main challenge is that this is only possible under the assumption of asymptotically $Z$-stability.
+The approach we take is to first employ a family of gradient flows in an associated finite-dimensional setting, which is the step at which we use our assumption of asymptotic $Z$-stability.
+We then construct approximate solutions to the $Z_k$-critical equation and use a version of the inverse function theorem to construct genuine $Z_k$-critical connections, for which the main step will be to understand the linearisation of the $Z_k$-critical operator.

-The cases when $E$ is slope stable, or when $\Gr(E)$ has only two components, are considerably simpler and involve far fewer of the main technical issues.
-We thus explain in \cref{sec:stable} how to prove \cref{thm:stabilityimpliesexistence} in the slope stable case, while in \cref{twocomponents} we outline how the argument simplifies in the two component case.